milieudefensie/website/README.md

 - Hero (with image or video, and optional form or button)
 - Footer

+**Optimized for conversions:**

+- Super fast loading times(pagespeed score of 90+ on mobile and desktop, tested on homepage)
+- Distractionless design with clear call-to-actions
+- Multi-step forms, automatically prefilled with known data

 ## Local development

 ### Tech stack

-This campaign website is build using the [Jamstack](https://jamstack.org/) architecture.
+This campaign website is build using the [Jamstack](https://jamstack.org/) architecture, which allows for fast iterations and innovation.
 All pages are statically generated at build time and served from a CDN.

 **Front-end:**